cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 You can modify the concurrency of the additional sidekiq processes by adding the `sidekiq_cluster['concurrency']` option to your `gitlab.rb` file.
-Keep in mind, this normallywould not normally exceed the number of CPU cores available.
+Keep in mind, this normally would not normally exceed the number of CPU cores available.

 ```ruby
 sidekiq_cluster['concurrency'] = 25